This page consists of public statements made by the Race & Pedagogy Institute, dedicated to the current issues within our society.

 absorb you confine you

 Or should I go back to the militant Claude McKay, in the incendiary summer of 1919, “If We Must Die,”

 with its forecast of 1921 and 1923, Tulsa, Rosewood, and Atlanta, Georgia; Elaine, Arkansas; and Colefax, Louisiana.

 If we must die, O let us nobly die….

 Pressed to the wall, dying, but fighting back!

 I am encouraged that many across the nation and in our own community are joining the incessant call for

 equal rights and justice, the call to get up, to stand up.

-I have to find words in this moment -- for this moment -- because as Jayne Cortez warns,
+I have to find words at this moment -- for this moment -- because, as Jayne Cortez warns,

 And if we don't fight